 Another small type, like No. 8, to which it seems to be connected by the reverse symbols.
 This type is virtually the same as S.2184, the small module version of S.2177 of Manuel Comnenus-Ducas, but

-the minor details are slightly different.
-Thus on the "Michael" type the chlamys is jewelled, while on S.2184 it seems to be plain (not diamond panelled as on S.2177), and S.2184 supposedly lacks the added crescents
+the minor details are apparently slightly different.
+Thus on the "Michael" type the chlamys is jewelled, while on S.2184 it seems to be more plain (and certainly not diamond panelled as on the large module version

 The reverse legend of the "Michael" types is unclear but might (on one coin) read X/M (Δ)EC, in which case this could well be a late issue of Michael II.
 However, this reading is doubtful, and

 doesn't really read like the other legends of Michael.
-Furthermore on some SM coins normally listed as S.2184, where the legend clearly reads Manouhl, we the crescent between stars in the right field, as on Coin 10
+Furthermore on some SM coins normally listed as S.2184, where the legend clearly reads Manouhl, we find the crescent between stars in the right field, as on

-here, so this may be a feature of S.2184 as well.
+Coin 10 here, so this may in fact be a feature of S.2184 as well.

 It therefore seems possible that the Bendall 10 coins are really just SM issues of Manuel Comnenus-Ducas (which is the opinion of C.L.B.C.
 16.9), although it's conceivable the same type was issued by

 The above coins clearly do not form a homogeneous group, and it seems that they may represent more than one ruler.
 Several of the coins can be confirmed as issues of Michael II of Epirus, but other